Creatinine, serum; creatinine, urine; eGFR calculation

 Turnaround time is defined as the usual number of days from the date of pickup of a specimen for testing to when the result is released to the ordering provider.
 In some cases, additional time should be allowed for additional confirmatory or additional reflex tests.
 Testing schedules may vary.

-1 mL serum and 10 mL aliquot of entire urine collection
+1 mL serum or plasma and 10 mL aliquot of entire urine collection

-Red-top tube, gel-barrier tube, green-top (heparin) tube, or lavender-top (EDTA) tube and plastic urine container, with or without 6N HCl
+Red-top tube, gel-barrier tube, or green-top (lithium heparin) tube.
+Do not use oxalate, EDTA, or citrate plasma and plastic urine container, with or without 6N HCl.

 Avoid cephalosporins.
 Have patient drink water before the clearance is begun, and continue good hydration throughout the clearance.
 If possible, drugs should be stopped beforehand.